ahmad9059/blog/content/tools.md

 ## Software

-For my operating system, I use Arch Linux (btw).
-It’s the only Linux distribution that gets out of my way and just lets me do my work.
-It’s very minimal and easy-to-use after you get over the initial learning curve, but it’s definitely worth the investment.
+- For my operating system, I use Arch Linux (btw).
+It’s the only Linux distribution that truly gets out of my way and lets me focus on my work.
+While the initial learning curve can be steep, it’s minimal, customizable, and absolutely worth the investment.

-Hyprland is my window manager, or basically “how I make my desktop look cool”.
-For my workflow, a tiling window manager is essential once you get over the learning curve.
-Hyprland uses Wayland and also has some nice animations.
-Previously, I’ve used bspwm in some older videos.
+- Hyprland is my window manager—basically, “how I make my desktop look cool.”
+A tiling window manager is essential for my workflow, and Hyprland, being Wayland-based, provides smooth animations along with efficiency.
+Previously, I’ve used other setups, but Hyprland fits my needs best.

-Waybar is the status bar at the top.
+- Waybar serves as my status bar at the top.

-I currently use kitty for my terminal due to its support for images in Wayland.
-It’s very customizable but still very fast.
-For my shell, I use zsh with a few plugins for niceties like syntax highlighting and auto-complete.
+- For my terminal, I use Kitty because of its speed, customization, and support for images in Wayland.
+My shell is Zsh, enhanced with plugins for syntax highlighting and auto-completion, making it even more productive.

-For my web browser, I use Firefox.
-I’ve tried every other browser and Firefox, despite its flaws, remains the best.
-However, I use a custom user.js file (based on Betterfox) to disable trackers and remove annoying features.
-I also use a custom theme to make it look a bit nicer.
-Brave is also very good and I still use it occasionally for websites that don’t work in Firefox.
+- I use Thorium as my web browser.
+It’s Chromium-based, offering great speed and efficiency while avoiding the telemetry and bloat of other browsers.
+It’s my go-to for everything web-related.

-For browser extensions, I use uBlock Origin to block ads and trackers, Vimium for vim-like keybindings, and Bitwarden for password management.
-Everything else is superfluous.
+- For browser extensions, I keep things minimal:

+    - uBlock Origin to block ads and trackers.
+    - Vimium for vim-like keybindings.